PseudoDevs/IamGhost/abmd8.md

-Last updated: 2024-04-06 06:41:42
+Last updated: 2024-04-06 06:42:54
-Random Quote: So a guy with cancer can't be an asshole??
-Believe me, I speak from experience. - Saul Goodman
+Random Quote: I am one far more accustomed to demanding answers, fool, than to giving them. - Thor